Age group: 4, 5, 6, & 7 years old

-In this post, we are going to cover soccer drills for 4-year-olds.
+In this post, we are going to cover soccer drills for 4, 5, 6, and 7-year-olds.
 This drill is a continuation of my previous drills for toddlers.

 However, this does not mean you should abandon the baby drills.